WeblateOrg/weblate/docs/admin/checks.rst

 Fine tuning existing checks
 +++++++++++++++++++++++++++

-In :ref:`subproject` setup, you can fine tune some of the checks, here is current list of flags accepted:
+In :ref:`resource` setup, you can fine tune some of the checks, here is current list of flags accepted:

 ``rst-text``